ukmars/mazerunner-core/README.md

+# NOT READY FOR RELEASE - TEST CODE ONLY

+---

-# ukmarsbot-mazerunner
+# Mazerunner Core

 This repository will hold a version of the mazerunner code for a version of UKMARSBOT that can run in a classic micromouse maze.

 The code assumes you have a standard UKMARSBOT assembled, using an Arduino nano with a basic or advanced wall sensor connected.

+All the project code is in the directory `mazerunner-core`

 ### Arduino IDE users

-For the impatient, if you are wanting to run this code in the Arduino IDE then you can download or clone the complete repository and simply open the mazerunner-core.ino file.
+For the impatient, if you are wanting to run this code in the Arduino IDE then you can download or clone the complete repository and simply open the `mazerunner-core.ino` file.
 The rduino IDE will be able to build and flash the prject.
-It will also open all the other files in the mazerunner-core directory.
+It will also open all the other files in the `mazerunner-core` directory.
 That may be surprising to you but it is just trying to be helpful.

 ### Platform IO users